-As a practicing therapist for nearly 20 years, I kept hearing about Blood Flow Restriction Therapy (BFRT) and its use by the military.
+Our journey into the world of BFRT began with a resounding recommendation from the military.
 Many of our men and women in uniform who were injured or recovering from surgery were offered BFRT as part of their healing process with excellent results.
 In HMG’s rehabilitation practice, we see athletes and other people of all ages before and after surgery recovering from injuries or looking to strengthen specific areas.
-So, I wanted to learn what it was all about and how I might be able to apply it for my patients.
+So, we wanted to learn what it was all about and how we might be able to apply it to our patients.

-In 2017, after I was trained and certified to do BFRT, HMG became the first practice in the Kingsport area to offer it to our patients.
-Since then, we have seen excellent results and expanded our BFRT services to other sites, like our new HMG rehabilitation location in Johnson City.
+In 2017, HMG became the first practice in the Kingsport area to offer BFRT to our patients.
+Since then, we have seen excellent results and expanded our BFRT services to other sites, like our new HMG rehabilitation location in Johnson City, as well as our location in Bristol.
 Many athletes even brag to their friends about how quickly they’re able to return to sports that they love!

 Yet, BFRT only works best when you do it the correct way with trained providers.

 The basic idea of BFRT is that your muscles get a workout without putting stress on the joint or specific surgery area, which can be beneficial for ongoing muscle training or recouping from an injury or surgery.
 Because there is less stress, patients can recover and build muscle strength faster.